imarsman/jpath/cmd/jpath/NOTES.md

 - yellow
 - black
 ```

-This tool uses the [posener completion library](https://github.com/posener/complete/tree/master).
-You can set it up by
-typing `COMP_INSTALL=1 jpath`.

-I will add a suite of tests to ensure that the library used works and to illustrate as much as possible of jsonpath.

 A YAML array can be turned into a list that can be read by bash as an array.